 - Dedicate the first 15 minutes of your day to having a morning meeting.
 Write it down and schedule it into your day.

-- Begin by modeling the steps of a morning meeting to your students.
+- Begin by modeling the steps of a morning meeting for your students.
 Clearly explain and set the expectations for a meeting.

 - Practice greeting one another in different ways.
-Talk about which are your students prefered ways to greet one another and why.
+Talk about which of your students’ preferred ways to greet one another and why.

-- Spend a few minutes asking questions that encourage kids to share about themselves with the group.
-This is a wonderful opportunity to learn more about each other and build connections!
+- Spend a few minutes asking questions that encourage kids to share about themselves.
+This is an excellent opportunity to build connections!

-- Put on your thinking cap and create short activities that build a specific social or emotional skills.
-For example, introduce a new breathing strategy they can use to help themselves calm down, set a specific goal they will work on that week, or write a kind note and give it to someone.
+- Create short activities that build specific social or emotional skills.
+For example, introduce a new breathing strategy to help themselves calm down, or write a kind note and give it to someone.

 Social-emotional learning instruction does not need to occur separately from ELA and math instruction.
-In fact, there are many ways to integrate them together so that you are saving time and making a huge impact with your lessons!
+There are many ways to integrate them to save time and significantly impact your lessons!

 You are likely already reading books to your class each day.
-By selecting, reading, and discussing books that focus on social or emotional topics, you are weaving ELA and SEL together.
-Books where children can see characters having and solving problems, practicing self-management, and building relationships will help them make connections and learn strategies and solutions to their own problems.
-Books help us teach hard topics and illustrate them in creative, helpful ways.
+You are weaving ELA and SEL together by selecting, reading, and discussing books that focus on social or emotional topics.
+Books where children can see characters having and solving problems, practicing self-management, and building relationships will help them make connections and learn strategies and solutions to their problems.
+Books help us teach complex topics and illustrate them in creative, helpful ways.

-In math, children need effective ways of communicating their thinking, working through problems, and persevering through difficult tasks.
+In math, children need effective ways of communicating their thinking, working through problems, and persevering through complex tasks.
 Math provides all of these opportunities!
-When we structure our math block to include partner work, independent practice, and whole-group activities, we offer many opportunities for children to develop social-emotional skills in order to perform math tasks successfully.
+When we structure our math block to include partner work, independent practice, and whole-group activities, we offer many opportunities for children to develop social-emotional skills and perform math tasks successfully.

 More Examples:

-- Journal writing is an excellent way for children to reflect and think about their experiences.
+- Journal writing is an excellent way for children to reflect on their experiences.
 Guide them to write about specific SEL topics as they relate to their own lives.
 It’s also a great idea to have children write about a story you have read, by following a provided prompt or writing their opinion after a story.

-- Kids need math tools to learn new math concepts effectively.
-Learning to share tools and use them to display learning takes practice and patience.
-Presenting math problems for students to work through, allows children to think critically, try new things, and make mistakes.
-All are valuable ways of building social and emotional skills!
+- Kids need math tools to learn new concepts effectively.
+Learning to share tools and use them to demonstrate learning takes practice and patience.
+Presenting math problems for students to work through allows children to think critically, try new things, and make mistakes—all valuable ways of building social and emotional skills!

-To increase engagement and build social-emotional skills, you need to have student-centered practices in your classroom.
-For example, student engagement strategies give ownership and responsibility to students for their learning.
-These take time to develop but are effective at increasing student motivation to learn.
+You need student-centered practices in your classroom to increase engagement and build social-emotional skills.
+For example, student engagement strategies give students ownership and responsibility for their learning.
+These take time to develop but effectively increase student motivation to learn.
 When kids feel like they have an impact in the classroom and enjoy being there, their focus, effort, and output will likely increase.

 Strategies:

 - Get kids involved in their learning in active ways.
-Provide opportunities for active participation.
-For example, coming up to write on the board, act out stories, and use hands-on ways of practicing concepts.
-Further, students can design activities for the class to complete, or help teach the class what they have learned.
+Provide opportunities for active participation, such as coming up to write on the board, acting out stories, and using hands-on ways of practicing concepts.
+Further, students can design activities to complete or help teach the class what they have learned.

 - Encourage cooperative learning with peers throughout the day.
 Students should have opportunities to work with others on projects and assignments.
-Also, provide ways for kids to work towards common goals together.
-For example, working well together and demonstrating teamwork to earn a whole group reward.
+Also, provide ways for kids to work towards common goals, such as working well together and demonstrating teamwork to earn a whole-group reward.

-- Provide opportunities for students to have choice in their learning.
-For example, brainstorm topics for a project together, and allow students to select their own topic and partner to work with.
+- Provide opportunities for students to have a choice in their learning.
+For example, brainstorm topics for a project together, and allow students to select their topic and partner to work with.

 Teach Social-Emotional Learning with this Resource